UoM-Data-Science-Platforms/gm-sde/docs/process-for-research-data-engineers.md

 - Complete one row per person who requires access.
 The first 4 columns need completing.
 The `Person Name` and `Study ID` are dropdowns populated by the other two sheets.
 If the person name or the study id do not appear then please check the earlier steps in this section.
 - Once done you can now make the request to GraphNet for the file share.
 - First obtain the email addresses that the analysts have been assigned when their VDE was created.
 This will be of the form `firstname.secondname@grhapp.com`.
 You will also need the grhapp email address for the RDE who will extract and send the data.
-- Make a note of the RQ number and PI name as the name of the fileshare will have these in it.
+- Make a note of the RQ number and PI name as the name of the file share will have these in it.
 - Navigate to the [GMSS service desk](https://nwcsu.service-now.com/gmss) and login (Firefox doesn't seem to work but Chrome does).
 - Select `IDCR Portal` from the top menu bar
 - Select `Request something`